Terms of Service

 sfeed is provided as-is.
 We make no guarantees that:

-We can revoke access to the hosted services if we detect abuse.
+We can revoke access to hosted features if we detect abuse.

 These terms may change.
 The "Last updated" date at the top will reflect any changes.
 Continued use of sfeed after changes means you accept the new terms.